 My life wasn't really similar to theirs, I didn't grow up on a council estate but I had some friends who did and I wanted to show that even though places like that often get a bad reputation, people there are actually really helpful and always pitch in.

 B.I: Does 'The Tri' exist in real life?

 SJ: So, The Tri doesn't exist in real life but if anyone ever wanted to build some skyscrapers, I'd have the blueprints because I spent a lot of time designing the buildings so that it would feel real.
 My problem is that I'm obsessed with architecture and concrete, which is such a weird hobby to have.
-I really like concrete buildings so coming up with the tri was probably one of my favourite parts.
-So it's not real, it's partly inspired by some brutalist architecture and the avenues came from Sheffield where I lived for a couple of years.
-It's come from like a mix of concrete brutalist buildings that I do like which is really weird.
-I mean imagine loving concrete!
+I really like concrete buildings so coming up with The Tri was probably one of my favourite parts.
+It is partly inspired by some brutalist architecture and the avenues came from Sheffield where I lived for a couple of years.
+It comes from a mix of concrete brutalist buildings that I like!

 B.I: Who is your favourite detective character?

 SJ: Hmmm, I really like Jessica Fletcher from a TV series.
 I also really love Daisy Wells and Hazel Wong from Murder Most Unladylike.
 They are so good!
-And Robin Stevens (If you haven't already, check out our inteview with her!) was the editor of High Rise Mystery and she helped me make it so much better.
-I love all her books but my favourite one is Arsenic for Tea, the second one and with the last one I can't deal with reading it because I know I'm going to cry.
+And Robin Stevens* was the editor of High Rise Mystery and she helped me make it so much better.
+I love all her books but my favourite one is Arsenic for Tea, the second one, and with the last one I can't deal with reading it because I know I'm going to cry.
 I love all her characters.

 B.I: Have you ever solved a mystery yourself?